Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

    ```bash
    git clone https://github.com/Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics.git
    ```
-2. Change the directory to 'RB9 Base Model'
+2. Change the directory to 'Red Bull RB9 Base Model' and open terminal
 3. Run the follwing bash script (copy/paste in the terminal)
    ```bash
    procs=8 (enter the number of processors available on your CPU)